Earn CME credit

 The ASRS CME audience is the portion of the Society’s membership that is licensed to practice medicine in the United States (US members).
 US members of the ASRS have completed 1 or more years of a vitreoretinal disease fellowship and are engaged in an active retinal specialty practice or are members-in-training in a vitreoretinal fellowship program.

 To accomplish the goals of the ASRS CME Program, the ASRS organizes scientific meetings, instructional courses, and live and enduring webinars.

 The scope of the ASRS CME Program includes the presentation of scientific papers, panel

 discussions, posters, and videos by vitreoretinal specialists from around the world on topics

-concerning the diagnosis and management of vitreoretinal disorders, and topics concerning the
+concerning the diagnosis and management of vitreoretinal disorders, and topics concerning

-The expected results of the ASRS CME Program are enhancements in our physician participants’ competence.
+The expected results of the ASRS CME Program are improvements in our physician participants’ competence.
 The ASRS educational content is expected to provide the members of the American Society of Retina Specialists with expanded knowledge to enable them to diagnose and treat vitreoretinal diseases with the most advanced concepts and techniques available.